turingschool/community_content/README.markdown

 presentation.
 Topics should fit into one of the themes below.
 Each week there may only be *one* talk per theme, but not all themes will be used.

-* Ruby Architecture
+* Computer Hardware
+* Design / User Experience
-* JavaScript Architecture
+* DevOps
 * General Software Methodologies / Techniques
-* Software Testing
 * Historical or Present-day People in Computer Science
-* Design / User Experience
+* JavaScript Architecture / Libraries
-* Computer Hardware
+* Programming Languages
+* Ruby Architecture / Libraries
 * Software Libraries
-* Programming Languages
-* DevOps
+* Software Testing
 * Technology & Society

 ## Schedule